 Working Principle of Electric Vehicles

 Electric cars function by plugging into a charge station and taking electricity from the electric grid.
 They store electrical energy in rechargeable batteries that power an electric motor, which turns the wheels.
 Electric cars accelerate faster than vehicles with customary fuel engines and so, they feel lighter to drive.
-Electric vehicles are smart and uses latest technologies to ensure a safe and comfortable drive.
+Electric vehicles are smart and use the latest technologies to ensure a safe and comfortable drive.

 In general, electric vehicles consist of 4 main parts.
 The first part is rechargeable electric batteries (energy storage), the second part consists of electrical motors, the third component is the inverter and the fourth key component is the energy controller.
-Let’s explore the parts in details!
+Let’s explore the parts in detail!